Saalim02/Medical-LLM-Rag-system/README.md

+This project uses the OpenAI API, which requires a private API key.
+To avoid exposing the key or asking every user to provide one, the project is shared as a local demo only. i can show you how it work live in interview.

 🔍 How It Works (RAG Pipeline Summary)
 This chatbot uses a Retrieval-Augmented Generation (RAG) workflow to answer medical questions accurately.